 Albany Guest House

 Located less than 15 minutes’ walk from the Royal Crescent.
-This guest house features en suite rooms with a flat-screen TV, free Wi-Fi, and tea and coffee making facilities.
-A home cooked traditional English breakfast is served each morning in the dining room.
-Book Now
+Rooms feature flat-screen TV, free Wi-Fi, and tea and coffee making facilities.
+A home cooked English breakfast is served each morning.

-This luxury B&B is located a few minutes’ walk from all of Bath’s top attractions.
-The property offers free on-site parking, air-conditioned en suite rooms with free Wi-Fi, a mini-fridge, an iPod dock and a flat-screen TV.
-Breakfast is served in the privacy of your room each morning.
-Book Now
+This B&B is located a few minutes’ walk from all of Bath’s top attractions.
+The property offers free on-site parking, air-conditioned rooms with free Wi-Fi, a mini-fridge, and iPod dock.
+Breakfast is served in your room.

 The Gainsborough Bath Spa

 This five-star hotel, located just 100 m from the Roman Bath, has their own naturally heated thermal spa.
-Each room comes with a flat-screen TV with satellite channels, coffee machine and private luxury bathroom.
-Some rooms also feature a seating area to relax in after a busy day.
-Book Now
+Each room comes with a coffee machine and luxury bathroom.
+Some rooms feature a seating area also.

 Disclaimer: This page contains affiliate links.
 If you found this article helpful, please consider using them to book your trip.
 It costs you no extra and helps to keep The Trusted Traveller running.